 5.1.
 Training CODEM and CODEL in management of emergency items stocks.

-A training session was given to the 2 CODEM and and the CODELs of Pichingo, Turin, El Plan, Himerito, Las Brisas, all municipalitis of Yorito; and El Puerto and La Union of Marale, totaling 30 Yorito participants (17 women and 13 men) and 22 people from Marale (10 women and 12 men).
+A training session was given to the 2 CODEM and the CODELs of Pichingo, Turin, El Plan, Himerito, Las Brisas, all municipalitis of Yorito; and El Puerto and La Union of Marale, totalling 30 Yorito participants (17 women and 13 men) and 22 people from Marale (10 women and 12 men).

-The training was given by World Food Programme (WFP) technical staff in which identified the tools and mechanisms to handle food, among others, warehouse management, food preservation, hygiene conditions and controls, and inventory management.
+The training was given by World Food Programme (WFP) technical staff on the tools and mechanisms to handle food, warehouse management, food preservation, hygiene conditions and controls, and inventory management.

 Equipment for First Aid and Search and Rescue were given to the CODEM and CODELs as an idea of having pre-positioned equipment for the referenced brigades tasks (See Annex 4.5).